tinymce/tinymce-react/README.md

 * For our quick demos, check out the TinyMCE React [Storybook](https://tinymce.github.io/tinymce-react/).

+### Support

+Version 7.0 is intended to support TinyMCE version 7.6 and above.

 ### Issues

 Have you found an issue with tinymce-react or do you have a feature request?
 Open up an [issue](https://github.com/tinymce/tinymce-react/issues) and let us know or submit a [pull request](https://github.com/tinymce/tinymce-react/pulls). *Note: For issues concerning TinyMCE please visit the [TinyMCE repository](https://github.com/tinymce/tinymce).*